 Criteria for case selection are outlined below:

-- The pets illness must constitute a genuine emergency or have a degree of urgency where the only other alternative would be euthanasia purely due to financial constraints.
+- The pets illness must constitute a genuine emergency or have a degree of urgency where the only other alternative would be avoidable demise or euthanasia purely due to financial constraints.

 - Available to screened owners in ‘necessitous circumstances’ to assist their companion animals experiencing a medical crisis.

 - Once treated, the patient should have a fair-to-excellent long-term prognosis.
 These funds are unfortunately not accessible to terminal cases.

 - The total veterinary costs are not fully funded by PMC.
-The veterinary clinic will discount the overall fee (to cost) and the owner decides how much they are able to contribute.
+The veterinary clinic will discount the overall fee (to cost where possible) and the owner decides how much they are able to contribute.
 PMC is then consulted to see if sufficient funds are being held to bridge the gap usually to a $1,000 limit per case.

 - Funds are only paid to the veterinary hospitals account for the pet in care; no funds are paid to individuals or owners.

-- Suitable cases may include but are not limited to minor dog/cat fight wounds or trauma, acute intoxication, abscesses, ocular prolapse, and basic surgical conditions e.g. gastrointestinal foreign bodies, spinal cord decompression, shunt repairs, etc.
+- Suitable cases may include but are not limited to minor dog/cat fight wounds or trauma, acute intoxication, abscesses, ocular prolapse, dental surgery, surgical conditions e.g. gastrointestinal foreign bodies, spinal cord decompression, shunt repairs, etc.

-Recipients of Pet Medical Crisis Funding will be asked to provide verbal consent to have local, state or national media cover the story of their pet and the PMC’s assistance.
+Recipients of Pet Medical Crisis Funding will be asked about their privacy needs with relation to social media posts: – whether their social and financial status can be disclosed (eg. name, single parent, disability pension, suburb etc) can be disclosed or not.
+We ask for consent to have local, state or national media cover the story of their pet and the PMC’s assistance.
 This enables acknowledgment of the PMC and the opportunity to ask the public for donations to continue our work.
+Where possible the details from communication with the owner, vet and charity are documented in an email to all parties to keep everyone on the same page regarding expectations.

 Owners reneging on accepted agreements such as media stories, privacy requirements etc. following engagement with the charity to assist them, may be liable for reimbursement of any donations dedicated to their pet’s care.
 The manager holds full discretionary power over funds and how they are administered.